Gulf of Honduras: Geology

-Terrestrial

-The Gulf's northern (ie Belizean) coast consists primarily of three geologic formations metamorphosed sediments (ie metasediments) and granite intrusions in the Maya Mountains, and coastal alluvial sediments east, southeast, and south of this range.
+The northern coast, upon the Yucatan Peninsula, reached its present location during the Late Jurassic some 150 Mya.
+It was joined by the Central American platform during the Eocene some 40 Mya, thereby forming a gulf or bay around its present location.
+The northern coast consists primarily of three geologic formations: metamorphosed sediments and granite intrusions in the Maya Mountains, and coastal alluvial sediments east, southeast, and south.
 The metasediments are the oldest rocks in Belize, formed during the Palaeozoic era some 300 mya.
-They form part of the Santa Rosa Group, and are composed of fine-grained phyllites, slates, and mudstones.
+They form part of the Santa Rosa Group and are composed of fine-grained phyllite, slate, and mudstone.
 The alluvial sediments formed during the Tertiary period some 10 mya.
-Primary soil types are Ossory (from metasediments), Stopper (from granite), Melinda and Puletan (from alluvial sediment), and tintal soils (ie wet, swampy type soils).
-The Belize Barrier Reef protects this coast from open sea waves.
-As such, the north-south littoral drift along this coast is primarily driven by waves formed within the reef.
+Primary soil types are Ossory (from metasediments), Stopper (from granite), Melinda and Puletan (from alluvial sediment), and tintal soils (wet, swampy type soils).
+The Belize Barrier Reef protects the coast from open sea waves.
+As such, the north-south littoral drift along the coast is primarily driven by waves formed within the reef.

-The coast at the mouth of the Gulf (ie Guatemalan coast) consists primarily of alluvial material from the Quaternary era.
-The southern (ie Honduran) coast consists primarily of sedimentary alluvium (surficial bounders, cobbles, gravel, sand, and mud) and intrusive plutonic formations of granite, granodiorite, and diorite.
-These formed during the Quaternary and Cretaceous eras.
-The west-east littoral drift along this coast is driven mainly by open sea waves, which tend to approach the shoreline from east to west.
+The Guatemalan coast at the mouth of the gulf consists primarily of alluvial material from the Quaternary era.
+The southern coast consists primarily of sedimentary alluvium (surficial bounders, cobbles, gravel, sand, and mud) and intrusive plutonic formations of granite, granodiorite, and diorite.
+These formed during the Quaternary and Cretaceous.
+The west-east littoral drift along the coast is driven mainly by open sea waves, which tend to approach the shoreline from east to west.

-Marine

-The Gulf is part of the Cayman Trench, one of five deepwater basins in the Caribbean Sea.
-It contains the open-sea lagoon formed by the Belize Barrier Reef, the Amatique Bay, the Atlantic coast of Guatemala, and the eastern part of the coast of Honduras.
-The western part of the Gulf sits on the continental shelf, which extends 37 mi offshore, and so is rather shallow, with mean depths of less than 98 ft.
-Large freshwater discharge from the Sarstoon, Dulce, and Motagua rivers limit coral development in the mouth of the Gulf to a few isolated patches, as at Hunting Caye, for instance.
-Towards the northeastern section of the Gulf, the continental shelf drops off abruptly, from some 98 feet at the shelf break to some 6,560 feet in the Cayman Trench.
+The gulf is part of the Cayman Trench, one of five deepwater basins in the Caribbean Sea.
+It contains the open-sea lagoon formed by the Belize Barrier Reef, Amatique Bay, the Atlantic coast of Guatemala, and the eastern part of the coast of Honduras.
+The western part of the gulf sits on the continental shelf, which extends 37 mi offshore, and so is rather shallow, with mean depths of less than 98 ft.
+Large freshwater discharge from the Sarstoon, Dulce, and Motagua rivers limit coral development in the mouth to a few isolated patches, as at Hunting Caye, for instance.
+Towards the northeast, the continental shelf drops off abruptly, from some 98 feet at the shelf break to some 6,560 feet in the Cayman Trench.
 (Note: The Caribbean Sea contains five deep basins separated by sills of less than 6560 ft in depth (HP 2003).)

-Formation

-The Gulf's northern coast, upon the Yucatan Peninsula, reached its present location during the Late Jurassic age some 150 Mya.
-It was joined by the Central American platform during the Eocene epoch some 40 Mya, thereby forming a gulf or bay in or about the present location of the Gulf of Honduras.